spiral/docs/docs/en/cookbook/simple-chat.md

 ## VueJs application

 We will use Vue.js to create a chat application.
-So let's create a Vue.js application:
+So let's create a new one.

-### Intallation
+### Installation

 ```terminal
 npm init vue@latest
 ```

-And answer the questions that will be asked.
 You can see the answers that I used in the example below:

 ```terminal
 ✔ Project name: … frontend